LAION-AI/Open-Instruction-Generalist/README.md

 * OIG-small-chip2 (200K) - Done and released.
 See  small_instruction_set sub-directory.
 * OIG-40M - Done - documentation still needed.
 See 40M sub-directory
 * OIG-100M - In progress, to be released expected March 30, 2023

+# OIG-Moderation

+We have also created a small subset of safety data to tag instructions for moderation.
+This dataset was created by LAION's team of safety volunteers and also curated and augmented from public datasets (see https://huggingface.co/datasets/laion/OIG-moderation)

+* OIG_safety_v0.1.jsonl (66K)
+* OIG_safety_v0.2.jsonl (134K)